florentpoujol/Daneel/docs/files/home.md

 <a name="overview"></a>
 ## Overview

-Call getters and setters as if they were variable :
+Call getters and setters as if they were properties :

     self.gameObject.name -- same as self.gameObject:GetName()
     self.gameObject.name = "new name" -- same as self.gameObject:SetName("new name")

-    -- this also works on components, assets as well as on some scripted behaviors : self.gameObject.mapRenderer.map = Asset.Get( "folder/map name", "Map" )
+    -- this also works on components and assets self.gameObject.mapRenderer.map = Asset.Get( "folder/map name", "Map" )

-Various extensions (new functions or new arguments) of the base API :
+Various extensions (new functions, different argument's types or all new arguments) of the base API :

     GameObject.New( name, params )
     gameObject:AddComponent( type, params )